RIPE-NCC/nro-delegated-stats/README.md

 For `notify` operation you need to provide `base-url` to fetch previous conflicts, with defaults to ftp.ripe.net.

-Other application configuration that are not supplied via command line are provided in this [application.conf](https://github.com/RIPE-NCC/nro-delegated-stats/blob/main/src/main/resources/application.conf) which by default is bundled, but can be overriden.
+Other application configuration that are not supplied via command line are provided in this [application.conf](https://github.com/RIPE-NCC/nro-delegated-stats/blob/main/src/main/resources/application.conf) which by default is bundled, but can be overriden using `-Dconfig.file=<application.conf>`.

 ##